goldfish047/CourseScheduler/README.md

 The target audience for the FIC Course Scheduler includes students and faculty members of FIC.
 The project aims to make their lives easier by providing a convenient and efficient solution for scheduling courses.
 By streamlining the scheduling process, the application offers improved organization, reduced conflicts, and enhanced flexibility for students and faculty.
 With a variety of features and a clear scope, the FIC Course Scheduler project provides ample work for a group of five members.
 Each member can take ownership of specific features, collaborating to build a comprehensive and robust solution.
 The team can alternate responsibilities if needed, ensuring efficient progress and minimizing confusion.

+## CUSTOMER
+The primary customers would be the administrative team or staff members responsible for creating class schedules within Fraser International College.
+This team would typically consist of administrators, schedulers, or academic coordinators who have the authority and responsibility to manage and organize the class schedules for the institution.

 ## 📚STORIES📖